kaltura/kaltura-player-js/docs/adding-vtt-thumbnails.md

 #### A configuration for the VTT file is provided as a part of the mediaOptions or mediaConfig objects parameters As seen in the examples, we include:

 - vttUrl: URL to the WebVTT file that refers to the thumbnails.
-- imgBaseUrl (optional): the base image url where the images / sprite image are served from.

-NOTE: The URL is relative to the application domain by default
+NOTE: The urls specified in the WebVTT file are relative to the vtt file address.

 ### exemple 1 - provided as a part of the mediaOptions